andrew-hardin/cmake-git-version-tracking/README.md

 You're continuously shipping prebuilt binaries for an application.
 A user discovers a bug and files a bug report.
-By embedding up-to-date versioning information, the user can include this in their report, e.g.:
+By embedding up-to-date versioning information, the user can include this information in their report, e.g.:

 ```
 Commit SHA1: 46a396e (46a396e6c1eb3d)